 Riccardo Patrese was born in Padua, Italy.
-A former karting prodigy, he won the world title in 1974 before transitioning to cars in the Formula Italia series the following year.
-Finishing as runner-up to Bruno Giacomelli, Patrese then embarked on a full season of Formula 3 in 1976, engaging in a fierce battle with Conny Andersson for the European championship that culminated in a dramatic final round victory for Patrese.
+A former karting prodigy, Patrese won the world title in 1974 before stepping up to cars in the Formula Italia series the following year.
+Finishing as runner-up to Bruno Giacomelli, Patrese then embarked on a full season of Formula 3 in 1976, engaging in a fierce battle with Conny Andersson for the European championship that culminated in a dramatic final-round victory for Patrese.

 Nationality | Italian |